Korean name: Traditional nicknames

 In addition, teknonymy, or referring to parents by their children's names, is a common practice.
-It is most commonly used in referring to a mother by the name of her eldest child, as in "Cheolsu's mom" (철수 엄마).
+It is most commonly used in referring to a mother by the name of her eldest child, as in "Minsu's mom" (민수 엄마).
 However, it can be extended to either parent and any child, depending upon the context.

+On computer systems using the legacy character set

+Some Hangul names are not smoothly processed on some computer systems in South Korea.
+Unicode provides 11,172 precomposed Hangul syllabic blocks, but the South Korean legacy character set KS X 1001 only supports 2,350 of them.
+Because of this, people whose names contain Hangul characters not in KS X 1001 (e.g. 믜) experience difficulties on computer systems that still use the legacy character set.